MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * START APPLYING!!
   * From now on until you get a job, apply to 15 companies from your Job Search Roadmap per weekday.
 This will take 3-7hours/day.
   * In the beginning apply only to 3s for your first 80 applications.
 Then start with 2s and 1s.
   * Add the applications into the Jobberwocky.
-Mark whether you've done a phone_screen, interviewed, got rejected, or got an offer as you go.
+Mark whether you've done a pre-onsite, interviewed, got rejected, or got an offer as you go.
+    * pre-onsite: a phone screen or take-home problem or both
+    * interviewed: refers to an on-site, in-person interview

 NY:
 * Continue pairboarding, practicing personal pitch, and adding 15 companies
 * Read about [job search etiquette][job-search-etiquette]